Rooted in faith. Progressive in action.

 Rooted in Faith.

-Rooted in the protestant tradition, the University Baptist Church recognizes each person’s right to think freely, providing an open environment for intellectual as well as spiritual fulfillment.
-It strongly proclaims faith in God through Jesus Christ and affirms that all people are embraced by God’s grace and love.
+Rooted in the Protestant tradition, University Baptist Church recognizes each person’s right to think freely, providing an open environment for intellectual as well as spiritual fulfillment.
+We strongly proclaim faith in God through Jesus Christ and affirm that all people are embraced by God’s grace and love.
 Members of the congregation are diverse in their religious roots–mainly Baptist, but also Methodist, Presbyterian, Catholic, among others.

 Progressive in Action.

 The church welcomes all persons of any age, race, ethnicity, gender, sexual orientation, education, marital or family status.
 In UBC’s inclusive atmosphere, individuals can find family, families can find community, the injured can find healing, and all can seek truth and peace in a setting of spiritual unity and trust.

 We maintain a high profile as a public church, a church that provides a democratic forum for dealing with significant religious and ethical questions.
-Throughout its history, UBC has taken actions that were consistent with its interpretation of the gospel, though sometimes in conflict with the views of the wider religious community and secular society.
+Throughout our history, UBC has taken actions that were consistent with our interpretation of the gospel, though sometimes in conflict with the views of the wider religious community and secular society.
 UBC began accepting Black members into full membership in the 1940s.
-In the 1950s it added a woman to its ministerial staff; it voted to ordain women as deacons in the 1970s; and in the 1990s it ordained a homosexual deacon.
+In the 1950s we added a woman to our ministerial staff; we voted to ordain women as deacons in the 1970s; and in the 1990s we ordained a homosexual deacon.
 UBC has also acted in the Austin community at large, calling for an end to racism, sexism and violence, ministering to prison inmates, providing services to the homeless and participating in interfaith and multi-church efforts to help the less fortunate.
-While offering ample opportunity for service, the church recognizes each person’s freedom to set the limit of his or her community involvement.